 HOW IT WORKS

-Your L&I Claim Is Worth More If You Also Have an Employment Claim
+Your Washington State L&I Claim Is Worth More If You Also Have an Employment Claim

-A significant number of L&I — workers’ compensation claims often involve additional legal claims such as employment or third-party claims.
-Many people file their claims without seeking representation from an L&I attorney and thus never discover that, in addition to their L&I claim, they may be missing out on the ability to file an employment claim or a third-party claim.
-Pursuing additional legal action with the help of an experienced workers’ compensation attorney has the potential to significantly increase a claim’s overall compensation.
-At Emery | Reddy, our experienced Attorneys practice both Employment and Workers’ Compensation Law, which means we will investigate all aspects of your claim to make sure you aren’t missing out on any potential benefits.
+A significant number of Washington state L&I claims often involve additional legal claims such as employment or third-party claims.
+Many people file their claims without seeking representation from an experienced Seattle workers’ compensation and L&I attorney and thus never discover that, in addition to their Washington state L&I claim, they may be missing out on the ability to file an employment claim or a third-party claim.
+Pursuing additional legal action with the help of an experienced Seattle workers’ compensation and L&I attorney has the potential to significantly increase a claim’s overall compensation.
+At Emery | Reddy, our experienced Attorneys practice both Employment and Labor Law as well as Workers’ Compensation Law, which means we will investigate all aspects of your claim to make sure you aren’t missing out on any potential benefits.

 Many injured workers find that their employer has taken, or plans to take, adverse action against them because they filed an L&I claim or they are out of work.
-You can file a lawsuit against your employer for several reasons, including retaliation, wrongful termination, disability discrimination, or unpaid wages.
-An L&I attorney who is experienced in both L&I — Workers’ Compensation Law and Employment and Labor Law can help you with your L&I claim while simultaneously filing a federal or state law claim for the violation of workers’ rights by your employer.
+You can file a lawsuit against your employer for several reasons, including retaliation, wrongful termination, discrimination, or unpaid wages.
+An L&I attorney who is experienced in both L&I — Workers’ Compensation Law and Employment and Labor Law can help you with your Washington state L&I claim while simultaneously filing a federal or state law claim for the violation of workers’ rights by your employer.

 A third-party claim is one in which someone other than your employer or co-worker is responsible for your injury.
-If you have been injured on the job due to someone else’s actions or negligence, you may be entitled to additional compensation through a third-party claim, which combines your L&I claim with a personal injury claim using the same facts.
+If you have been injured on the job due to someone else’s actions or negligence, you may be entitled to additional compensation through a third-party claim, which combines your Washington state L&I claim with a personal injury claim using the same facts.

 Unlike workers’ compensation payments, there is no limit to the amount of compensation an injured worker may seek in third-party damages.
 Third-party claims are private matters and are typically litigated directly with the Washington State Superior Court.

-How Do I Know If I Have a Strong L&I Claim?
+How Do I Know If I Have a Strong Washington State L&I Claim?

 - Has L&I asked me to undergo an Independent Medical Exam (IME)?